McJones/AGLCLaTeX/README.md

 #### Explanatory Memoranda, Statements and Notes

-AGLCLaTeX uses the ```@bill-au-exp``` entry type for explanatory memorada, statements and note, which are otherwise cited like regular legislation, but with the type of document specified:
+AGLCLaTeX uses the ```@bill-gen-exp``` entry type for explanatory memorada, statements and note, which are otherwise cited like regular legislation, but with the type of document specified:

 ```
-@bill-au-exp{exphrcharter2006vic,
+@bill-gen-exp{exphrcharter2006vic,
 Type     = {Explanatory Memorandum},
 Title    = {Charter of Human Rights and Responsibilities Bill},
 Year     = {2006},